Ezra’s Role in Helping the Israelites

 One of the predicaments that Ezra faced was over the marriages between Jewish leaders and heathen women (ch.
 9:2).
 He openly condemned the mixed marriages and encouraged the Jews to separate from their foreign wives to keep the pure faith of their fathers.
 And He called for a reconstruction of the communities in accordance to the Torah (ch.
 7:10).

 In 457 b.c., Ezra was sent back to Judea by King Artaxerxes with far-reaching authority to reorganize the nation’s administration according to Mosaic law.
-He tells of his return and some of his reforms, but again breaks the thread of continuity for more than ten years until Nehemiah appears on the scene of action as governor, and reports his activities in the book which bears his name.
+He told of his return and some of his reforms, but again broke the thread of continuity for more than ten years until Nehemiah appeared on the scene of action as governor, and reported his activities in the book which bears his name.

 The book of Ezra illustrates how few people can do great things for God when led by God-fearing, sincere, unselfish, but fearless and determined leaders.
-Ezra did an amazing work of spiritual revival for the hand the Lord his God was on him (ch.
+This priest did an amazing work of spiritual revival for the hand of the Lord his God was on him (ch.
 7:8).